Error-tolerant quantum convolutional neural networks for symmetry-protected topological phases: Tolerance to symmetry-preserving errors

 We plot in Fig.~\ref{fig:origx} the QCNN output across a cut through the phase diagram as a function of $h_2/J_1$ for fixed $h_1/J_1 = 0.5$ and $J_2=0$ for different depths $d$ of the QCNN.
 We can see that the QCNN output converges to unity with the increasing depth of the QCNN in the `$ZXZ$' SPT phase but vanishes with the increasing depth outside of the SPT phase.
 This demonstrates our first observation that QCNNs can tolerate incoherent $X$ errors since their QEC procedures can correct not only coherent perturbations, that transform the cluster state to another ground state in the SPT phase, but also incoherent errors.

-The QCNN output converges to ideal noise-free values with increasing depth $d$ for any probability $p_X \neq 0.5$ of incoherent $X$ errors, since the error channel is invertible for these cases.
+The QCNN output converges to ideal noise-free values with increasing depth $d$ for any probability $p_X \neq 0.5$ of incoherent $X$ errors, since the error channel is invertible for these cases, see Appendix~\ref{app:errx} for details.
 For $p_X=0.5$ the situation is qualitatively different as the error channel \eqref{eq:channel} is not invertible.
 Invertible symmetry-preserving error channels for $p_X \neq 0.5$ preserve SPT order \cite{groot2022}.
-In contrast, the non-invertible error channel for $p_X = 0.5$ completely washes out SPT order as
+In contrast, the non-invertible error channel for $p_X = 0.5$ annihilates SOPs

-for all $j$ and $k$, where $\mathcal{E}^{\dagger}(\cdot)= \sum_{l=0}^m K_l^{\dagger} \cdot K_l$ is the adjoint channel to Eq.~\eqref{eq:channel}.
+for all $j$ and $k$, where $\mathcal{E}^{\dagger}(\mathcal{O})= \sum_{l=1}^{4^N} K_l^{\dagger} \mathcal{O} K_l$ is the adjoint channel to Eq.~\eqref{eq:channel}.
 As a result, also the QCNN output vanishes for any input ground state and any depth $d$.

 We conclude that QCNNs recognizing the `$ZXZ$' SPT phase can tolerate symmetry-preserving $X$ errors, provided that the error channel is invertible.